 Can I use a wild rice blend for this soup?

-You bet.
-If you are ok with adding heavy cream to your soup, then by all means do that.
-If you can find an organic cream, or one without added ingredients like carrageenan and other nonsense, all the better!
+Yes.
+If you are OK with adding heavy cream to your soup, then by all means do that.

-chicken and wild rice soup in white pot
+Chicken and wild rice soup in white pot with a ladle.

 Healthy chicken wild rice soup in slow cooker.